 Quantcast

 Central Massachusetts figures prominently in America’s past, and today it offers some of the most interesting family activities in New England.
 Explore Old Sturbridge Village’s 18th-century setting then stay and enjoy authentic New England cuisine, cozy rooms and fireplaces, and delicious sweets from Ye Old Bake Shoppe.
-The Ecotarium is one of the top science museums for kids in the country.
+The Ecotarium in Worcester, MA is one of the top science museums for kids in the country.
 Enjoy walking tours, special events and exhibits at the Tower Hill Botanic Gardens.
 Find a cozy hotel room or exert yourself on a bed, breakfast and biking vacation you won’t forget.

 Grivet Monkey - Southwick’s Zoo - Mendon, MA